MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Implement the File profile and engine

 As mentioned earlier, the profile and engine objects are universal concepts that apply to all SDK clients.
 Now you'll complete the coding portion of this Quickstart, by adding code that will instantiate the profile and engine.
+You'll also update `AcquireOAuth2Token()` to use a valid static token for testing.

+1. Update your `main()` implementation to instantiate the profile and engine objects.

+     ```cpp

+     ```

+2. Generate a test token using the PowerShell `Get-ADALToken` cmdlet.

+3. Update your `AcquireOAuth2Token()` implementation to use the static test token.

+     ```cpp

+     ```

 From: https://github.com/tommoser/build-ILL-mip-sdk/wiki/Build-2018-Workshop-Instructions#fileprofile
 From: https://github.com/MicrosoftDocs/Azure-RMSDocs-pr/blob/release-mip/mip/develop/tutorial-file/profile.md